Skip to main content

 230

-Plaintiff was employed by defendant as a file clerk and subsequently promoted to supervisory positions.
-Sometime thereafter, defendant hired a new supervisor to the plaintiff.
-This supervisor started sexually harassing female employees, including plaintiff, through offensive sexual comments and touching.
-Although plaintiff immediately reported incidents to the supervisor’s boss, she was told to handle the matter herself.
-Upon continuing to bring incidents to the attention of the manager, plaintiff was told that she was being paranoid.
+In Lehmann v.
+Toys 'R' Us, Inc., 132 N.J.
+587, 626 A.2d 445 (1993), the plaintiff was employed by the defendant as a file clerk and was later promoted to supervisory positions.
+After a new supervisor was hired, he began sexually harassing female employees, including the plaintiff, through repeated offensive comments and unwanted touching.
+The plaintiff reported the incidents to the supervisor’s superior but was told to handle the matter herself.

 Subscribe to New Jersey Supreme Court